halpo/pivot/README.md

 ## Overview
 The `pivot` R pacakge extends the capabilities of [dbplyr](https://cran.r-project.org/package=dbplyr) to have [pivot and unpivot](https://technet.microsoft.com/en-us/library/ms177410(v=sql.105).aspx) capabilities.
 It currently works only for Microsoft SQL Server.
-For convenience it also provides extentions the [tidyr](https://cran.r-project.org/package=tidyr) functions [spread](https://tidyr.tidyverse.org/reference/spread.html) and [gather](https://tidyr.tidyverse.org/reference/gather.html) to act on remote Microsoft SQL Tables without needing to collect the data first.
+For convenience it also provides extentions to the [tidyr](https://cran.r-project.org/package=tidyr) functions [spread](https://tidyr.tidyverse.org/reference/spread.html) and [gather](https://tidyr.tidyverse.org/reference/gather.html) to act on remote Microsoft SQL Tables without needing to collect the data first.